back

 - the host by stephenie meyer (reread for the first time since middle or high school)

-- loved this book in middle school. stephenie meyer have a normal age diff and be normal about gender roles/ages of partners in a relationship challenge, difficulty level apparently impossible. however, humiliatingly... i did have some fun reading it. there are still things i find compelling. everything compelling in this book is compelling despite s meyer's best efforts. how is there not a huge queer following for this book, honestly.
+- loved this book in middle school. stephenie meyer have a normal age diff and be normal about gender roles/ages of partners in a relationship challenge, difficulty level apparently impossible. however, humiliatingly... i did have some fun reading it. there are still things i find compelling. everything compelling in this book is compelling very much in spite of s meyer's best efforts. how is there not a huge queer following for this book, honestly.

 - exhalation by ted chiang (started a year or two ago, returned to it and finished this year)